liangcheng-yu/hyperlight/docs/how-to-make-releases.md

 - `hyperlight_guestlib_c_includes`
 - `hyperlight_host`

- The GitHub release also houses other artifacts (e.g. `simpleguest.exe`, `callbackguest.exe`, etc.) and also to creates nuget packages, which, besides being used to create the dotnet version of Hyperlight are also currently used to distribute native libraries and headers to projects that consume Hyperlight, this will change in the future when [this issue](https://github.com/deislabs/hyperlight/issues/512) has been addressed.
+ The GitHub release also houses other artifacts (e.g. `simpleguest.exe`, `callbackguest.exe`, etc.) and also to creates nuget packages, which, are currently used to distribute native libraries and headers to projects that consume Hyperlight, this will change in the future when [this issue](https://github.com/deislabs/hyperlight/issues/512) has been addressed.

 ## Patching a release